ReaperSoon/WebDir/README.md

 # WebDir

 WebDir is a based PHP Web GUI to navigate through a directory on your serveur.
-You can access all sub-directories, download files in one click and use embeded player to watch your movies or listen your musics.
+You can access all sub-directories, download files in one click and use embeded player for movies and musics

 ## Getting Started